Beanstream/beanstream-ios-apisimulator/README.md

 To be able to compile this project you can clone the git source repo to a working directory.
 As dependencies you will also need to clone the Beanstream API Simulator repo and then ensure all other dependencies are installed via CocoaPods.

+## 1.)
 Prerequisites:

-## 1.)
-First install [CocoaPods](https://cocoapods.org) and a plug-in to access our Artifactory repository.
+### First install [CocoaPods](https://cocoapods.org) and a plug-in to access our Artifactory repository.

 ```
 > sudo gem install cocoapods
 > sudo gem install cocoapods-art
 ```

-## 2.)
-Next ensure you have your Artifactory credentials setup by Beanstream Developer Support and apply them to a .netrc file in your $HOME directory.
+### Next ensure you have your Artifactory credentials setup by Beanstream Developer Support and apply them to a .netrc file in your $HOME directory.

 ```
 machine beanstream.artifactoryonline.com